nikitasius/GnuPG/README.md

 ## WARNING
 ## USE MODIFIED GNUPG AT YOUR OWN RISK.
 SOFTWARE MAY CAUSE DATA LOSS, SYSTEM CRASHES, AND RED EYES.
 ### Large keys, created in modified GnuPG with modified libgcrypt CANNOT be read by vanilla versions!
 It mean, that if you have another PGP stuff in your PC which work work with keys, you should to export keys OR create another keyring for vanilla versions.
-This version based on GnuPG version [2.0.29](https://gnupg.org/ftp/gcrypt/gnupg/gnupg-2.0.29.tar.bz2), which can be downloaded from official https://gnupg.org website.
+This version based on vanill aGnuPG which can be downloaded from official https://gnupg.org website.

+Before compiling modified GnuPG you need you need to install [**modified libgcrypt**](https://github.com/nikitasius/libgcrypt).

 ###[gnupg-2.0.29-RSA32k](https://github.com/nikitasius/GnuPG/tree/2.0.29-RSA32k)
 This version based on GnuPG version [2.0.29](https://gnupg.org/ftp/gcrypt/gnupg/gnupg-2.0.29.tar.bz2), which can be downloaded from official https://gnupg.org website.
 To start i copied original GnuPG into the branch `gnupg-2.0.29`, where it stays **non**-modified.
 After it goes into `devel` branch where im working with.
 And after it goes into [2.0.29-RSA32k](https://github.com/nikitasius/GnuPG/tree/2.0.29-RSA32k) branch, where can be downloaded.